verji/verji-backend-conventions/MARTEN_REPOSITORIES.md

 ```
 Aggregates:
 IAggregate
-    └── BaseAggregate
+    └── BaseAggregate (with ACL support)
-            ├── OwnableAggregate (with ACL support)
+            ├── OwnableAggregate (for aggregates with ownership concept)
             └── Your domain aggregates

 Repositories: